Create a Facial Verification System

 Use an existing ML model

 The ML model service allows you to deploy a machine learning model to your robot.
-For your machine to be able to detect people, you will use a Machine Learning model from the Viam registry called EfficientDet-COCO.
+For your machine to be able to detect people, you will use a Machine Learning model from the Viam Registry called EfficientDet-COCO.
 The model can detect a variety of things which you can see in labels.txt file including persons.

 1. Navigate to your machine’s CONFIGURE tab on the Viam app.